MagnetonBora/scala-for-the-impatient/chapter01/README.md

 ```

-8. One way to create random file or directory names is to produce a random BigInt and convert it to base 36, yielding a string such as "qsnvbevtomcj38o06kul".
+8.One way to create random file or directory names is to produce a random BigInt and convert it to base 36, yielding a string such as "qsnvbevtomcj38o06kul".
 Poke around Scaladoc to find a way of doing this in Scala.
 ``` scala
 scala> probablePrime(100, Random).toString(36)
 res3: String = 2panf7xfu0n0c1gm07kv
 ```

-9. How do you get the first character of a string in Scala?
+9.How do you get the first character of a string in Scala?
 The last character?
 ``` scala
 scala> "hello".head
 res4: Char = h